Rapid Recap: Evolution and growth of Felix Anudike-Uzomah

 Coach Wyatt couldn't be more pleased with the depth that they have at defensive end.

 He knows what they have with Anudike-Uzomah, Nate Matlack and even Jaylen Pickle.
-And that they feel strongly about what they will receive from both Brendan Mott and Cody Stufflebean.
+They also feel strongly about what they will receive from Brendan Mott and Cody Stufflebean.

 Both are doing good things, and that doesn't even take into account anything that they may have when Khalid Duke is on the field.